 1. Complete PS Form 1093

+After completing the form, it's time to select the box size that best suits your needs.
 Most post offices will have at least three sizes of PO boxes, ranging from small to large.
 Some will also have extra large boxes.
-Each box will have its own size price.
+Each box will have its own size and price.

-The clerk will ask you for payment and then will give you an assigned PO Box.
+After choosing your PO Box size, you'll submit the form to the post office clerk.
+The clerk will also ask you for payment and then will give you an assigned PO Box.
 From now on, you can use that as your new mailing address for business and personal needs.

 Post offices will need to see two forms of ID for a PO box, one with a photo and one without.
 The most common ID documents used include: